Business - Painting Equipment

 photo source: directindustry.com

-As I said, the yield of such an application is very good, which also prompted me to write this article.
-Electrostatic field application has evolved a lot and has become very safe.
-We are talking about yields of 95% and applying waterborne products in complete safety, which is almost unbelievable in the idea that it is water and electricity taken together.
+As I have said, the yield of such an application is very good, which also prompted me to write this article.
+Electrostatic field application has come a long way and has become very safe.
+They are talking about yields of 95% and the application of waterborne products in complete safety, which is almost unbelievable in the idea that it is water and electricity taken together.

-For electrostatic application to be possible, certain conditions must be met:
+For electrostatic application certain conditions must be met:

-• The viscosity of the products to be applied must be 70 sec Ford 4 cup when applying with a spray gun and 50 sec Ford 4 cup when applying with a bell system;
+• the viscosity of the products to be applied must be 70 sec Ford 4 cup for spray application and 50 sec Ford 4 cup for bell application;

 • the installation must have a grounding system;